-With the nation now home schooling, we have lots of activities for families to do together in their gardens or other local natural space.
+Whilst the nation was home schooling, we put together lots of activities for families to do together in their gardens or local green space.

 These fun activities get children out in the fresh air and connected to nature, but they are also National Curriculum linked so support your child’s learning.